peteli3/certbot/README.md

 ```

 If successful, new certs will be written to disk at:
 ```bash
 ls -al ~/certbot/generated/live/${DOMAIN_NAME}/
 ```

 And new nginx config will be generated with default http and https settings:
 ```bash
 cat ~/certbot/generated/nginx.conf
 ```

+## Enable https connections via nginx

 Include a nginx proxy service with the generated certs in the docker-compose.yaml for app that wants https support:
 ```bash
 services:
   # ... other services